 In generation 6 things start to escalate, as two sons of Johann Justus and three of Johann Conrad follow the call.
 In the same order as in Penningroth's list (4-8) we have

 6.1.
-Johann Conrad Arnoldi II, shown in the portrait below, who was Rektor of the Lateinschule for 20 years and went on to have a spectacular career after that, see his Wikipedia entry.
+Johann Conrad Arnoldi II (1658-1735), son of 5.1.
+Johann Justus, was Rektor of the Lateinschule at Trarbach for 20 years and went on to have a spectacular academic career at Gießen after that, see his Wikipedia entry in German, from which I pinched the portrait below:

 6.3.
 Johann Philipp Arnoldi, son of 5.2.
 Johann Conrad I.